Divide-By-0/mac-dev-setup/README.md

 - Copyclip 1 for clipboard history
 - Brew for packages
 - Rectangle for window snapping
-- Itsycal for a calendar dropdown in menu bar (add to startup https://macpaw.com/how-to/remove-startup-items-in-osx)
+- Itsycal for a calendar dropdown in menu bar (Need to [setup to automatically open on login](https://macpaw.com/how-to/remove-startup-items-in-osx))
 - [Cursor IDE](https://cursor.so): AI-enabled editor with full context of your codebased and docs; made me 2x faster than using ChatGPT.
 One-click import all your existing vscode settings.
-- superwhisper: Trying it out with cursor.so for faster coding.
-Unclear if useful.
+- [iBar](https://apps.apple.com/us/app/ibar-menubar-icon-control-tool/id6443843900): Collapse extra icons in the menu bar into a sub-menu.
+(Need to [setup to automatically open on login](https://macpaw.com/how-to/remove-startup-items-in-osx))
+- superwhisper: Was recommended under the context of using it with cursor.so for faster coding.
+Theoretically useful for faster voice transcription, but it's hard to consistently include new keyboard shortcuts in my flow so hasn't been as useful as I would have liked.
+- [Backtrack](https://apps.apple.com/gb/app/backtrack-record-the-past/id1477089520?mt=12): Record the past hour of audio and screen recording of your laptop.
+- [Mullvad VPN](mullvad.net): Cheap at $5/mo, and the VPN that all my privacy-conscious security expert friends use.
+They are committed to not logging data, and have [successfully resisted search warrants in the past](https://mullvad.net/en/blog/2023/4/20/mullvad-vpn-was-subject-to-a-search-warrant-customer-data-not-compromised/).
 - `brew install --cask discord slack remnote messenger vlc karabiner-elements transmission protonvpn mathpix-snipping-tool rectangle copyclip itsycal twitch-studio sonic-pi sreamlabs-obs trash`
   - `trash` lets you rm to Mac trash via command line
   - MathPix: One click screenshot OCR including extremely good LaTeX support.